Yiming-Miao/Calorie-Predictor/README.md

 - Because we determine the classification by a priori and data to determine the probability of the posterior, there is a certain error rate in the classification decision.
 - Very sensitive to the form of input data.

+## Weight Estimate

+In our system, after segmentation and classification, the most important thing is describging or estimating the weight of different food.
+The MVP of this part is just let the user to enter the weight of the food, then we can calculate calaries of a meal.
+If we want our system to be more intelligent, we should let our system learn to estimate the weight of the food in the image.

+There are two ways to estimate the weight of food based on different food types.
+We assume that the food can be classified into two categories.
+One type of food is the kind that we can use some combinations of mathematical solid geometry to represent the shape of food in order to get thier volumes.
+Since we have classified the food, we can know the density information to calculate the weight of the food.
+This kind of technology is called the shape template 3D reconstruction estimating.

+The other type of food is the kind that cannot use regular mathmetical solid geometry to represent.
+They might just occupy some area such as scrambled eggs.
+Since the food images are usually geometrically distorted, we need to convert the food images to some kind of front view images in order to estimate the food area.
+After the food in the image is identified and the area is estimated, we estimate the weight of the food using the area-weight relation in the training data of the corresponding food item.
 ## Patent analysis
 **Food recognition:**
 1. Deep learning-based food image identifying method:https://patents.google.com/patent/CN104636757A/en?oq=food+image+recognition